cleanflight/unified-targets/Manufacturers.md

 # Manufacturer Ids

-This is the official list of manufacturer ids (`manufacturer_id` in the target config) that will be supported for loading onto unified targets by Betaflight configurator.
+This is the official list of manufacturer ids (`manufacturer_id` in the target config) that will be supported for loading onto unified targets by Cleanflight configurator.

 |Manufacturer Id|Name|Contact|